Spring Day (song): Commercial performance

 "Spring Day" was a commercial success in South Korea.
-Upon release, it topped the charts of all eight major domestic music streaming services, including Melon, Mnet, Genie Music, and Olleh, and went on to debut atop the Gaon Digital Chart chart issue for the week of February 12–18, 2017.
+Upon release, it topped the charts of all eight major domestic music streaming services, including Melon, Mnet, Genie Music, and Olleh, and went on to debut atop the Gaon Digital Chart issue for the week of February 12–18, 2017.
 It also peaked at number one on the component Download Chart, selling 215,224 digital units in its release week.
 Per Gaon's monthly digital chart update, "Spring Day" was the sixth best-performing song of February based on digital sales, streaming, and background music (instrumental track) downloads.
 On the year-end chart, it was the 13th best-performing song overall in South Korea.
 By September 2018, the song had sold over 2.5 million digital copies in the country.
 "Spring Day" is the longest-charting song on Melon's digital chart to date.

 In the United States, "Spring Day" sold 14,000 copies in its opening week, earning BTS their third number one on the World Digital Song Sales chart, for the week of March 4, 2017; it also charted on the Bubbling Under Hot 100 at number 15.
 Elsewhere, the song peaked at numbers 24 and 38 on the UK Independent Singles Chart and Billboard Japan Hot 100 respectively.